parbeshmaurya/META-Tag-Extractor/README.md

 How Does It Work?
 The workflow is simple:
-Step 1 — Provide URLs
+Step 1 — Provide URLs   <Sugessting give small batch URL, so claude will work effectively>
 You can provide URLs in multiple ways:

 Paste URLs directly